EmanElRify/alx-system_engineering-devops/README.md

-This directory is about shell permissions cmds
+This is a readme for redirections